jeffjohannsen/Fraud_Detection/README.md

 </p>

 # Fraud Detection Project
-*by Devon Silk, Jeff Johannsen, Jess Curley, Pedro Meyer*
+*by Jeff Johannsen, Devon Silk, Jess Curley, Pedro Meyer*

 Fraud is a major concern for any company.
-We set out to find patterns on event purchases to develop a method to accurately spot fraud.
-At the end of this project, this project aims to be presented on a simple application software.
+The goal of this project is to create a system monitors transactions to accurately detect fraudulent event purchases.
+The results of this detection system will be presented in an interactive manner that makes it easy for the end user to recognize and deal with the potentially fraudulent transactions.

 # Exploring the Data

-The data given by the company was reasonably complete, although complex.
-This data contained a mix of categorical and numerical data in varied formats including html, datetime objects, lists of dictionaries, and normal text and numerical values.
+The data provided by the company was reasonably complete, although complex.
+This data contained a mix of categorical and numerical data in varied formats including html, datetime objects, lists of dictionaries, along with normal text and numerical values.

 The first step on our exploration was to split the data into fraudulent and not fraudulent transactions.
-The acct_type feature provided was condensed to give us a fraudulent record count of 1033 and a non-fraudulent record count of 10436.
+The acct_type feature provided was condensed to give us a fraudulent record count of 1033 and a non-fraudulent record count of 10436 in our training data.

 ### Original Data